Must-know Malaysia Leave Types and Overtime Pay Rates

 Hours of overtime x overtime rate =

 What if Kenneth receives a daily wage instead?
 Let’s say his daily salary is RM75 and he works 7.5 hours per day.
-His ordinary rate of pay* would be calculated as:
+His ordinary rate of pay would then be calculated as:

 Ordinary rate of pay per day / Normal working hours per day =